 - Don’t hold grudges against employees

-- Ask for explanation where necessary
+- Ask for an explanation where necessary

 - Act on it!

 The biggest problem with annual performance reviews is they’re too much work for too little return.
-Increasing frequency solves that problem, because the time spent overall will remain more or less the same, but your return on time spent will increase with higher productivity and more engaged employees.
+Increasing frequency solves that problem because the time spent overall will remain more or less the same, but your return on time spent will increase with higher productivity and more engaged employees.